Special Educational Needs (SEN) Information Report

 - Additional support e.g. Learning Support Assistance, is provided where appropriate

 - We will make reasonable adjustments to ensure that pupils can access after school clubs and trips wherever possible.

 How will the school prepare my child to join Hillbrook or transfer to a new school?

 - All children new to Hillbrook are given a tour of the school, introduced to significant staff and provided with a class ‘buddy’ to spend time with in class and outside in the playground.

 - Transition between classes is meticulously planned so that pupils continue to feel safe and secure in their learning environment.
 The pupils spend time with their new teacher and support staff, have a tour explaining any changes that may take place i.e. walking down a different set of stairs, and take part in personalised sessions to prepare for any change in adults, timetables and environment.

 - If your child is moving to another school, our SENCOs will plan a smooth transition by: working closely with the SENCO in the new school, liaising with parents, arranging transition visits and creating personalised resources with the pupil, such as a photo book about the new staff and school.

-What external specialist services does the school use to help meet children’s needs and how do you work together?
+What specialist services from outside does the school use to help meet children’s needs and how do you work together?

-Hillbrook draws on a range of specialist services to meet individual needs and collaborates effectively in order to offer the best support.
+Hillbrook draws on a range of specialist services to meet individual needs as appropriate and brokers collaboration e.g. TAC meetings, to offer the best support.
 These services include:

 - Speech and Language Therapy